datacarpentry/r-socialsci/_episodes/03-dplyr-tidyr.md

 ~~~
 {: .output}

-Note that the final data frame (`interviews_god`) is the leftmost part of this expression.
+Note that the final data frame (`interviews_xxxx`) is the leftmost part of this expression.

 > ## Exercise
 >